1jour1vin

 Wine rated (2023 guide) 94/100

-Spanning from 1998 to the 2015 vintage, Champagne Grande Cuvée 171 is rich with a kaleidoscope of aromas including orange marmalade, toasted brioche, almond and ripe peaches.
-Full-bodied and round, it has a hint of heat on the finish, but is very attractive, balanced and long, with exceptional depth and richness.
-This fantastic expression of the Grande Cuvée is magnificent straight from the bottle, and will be an excellent addition for collectors to enjoy over the next two decades.
+Spanning from 1998 to the 2015 vintage, Champagne Grande Cuvée 171 offers a kaleidoscope of aromas including orange marmalade, toasted brioche, almonds, and ripe peaches.
+Full-bodied and round, it has a hint of warmth on the finish, but is very appealing, balanced, and long, with exceptional depth and richness.
+This fantastic expression of the Grande Cuvée is magnificent right out of the bottle and will be an excellent addition for collectors who will be able to enjoy it over the next two decades.
 Drink between 2023 and 2043.

 No notes available